stream-interop/stream-interop/README.md

     - Writes `$data` starting at the current stream pointer position, returning the number of bytes written, as if by [`fwrite()`][].
     - Implementations MUST throw [_RuntimeException_][] on failure.

-If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_InvalidArgumentException_][].
+If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_LogicException_][] (or an extension thereof).

 ## Implementations